welearnjs/Main/README.md

             - **Current status:** enrollment has ended, but still possible to join by leaving your github account in **#project-2** channel.
 Currently: 4 teams.
 Start Date: **03.08**

-4. Share your github account name in a **#getting-started** channel on slack, and you will be added to the contributors list promptly.
+4. Share your github account with our admins (@marina, @oleg, @imanuel on Slack) and you will be added to the contributors list promptly.
 After that you will be recognised as an official player of our team, with an ability to share solutions to challenges/projects.
 For those not familiar with git, we have a guide. __[How to use Git](https://github.com/welearnjs/Challenges/blob/master/Git%20guide.md)__